 She was a Betty fan, for sure.

-I know that, were she here today, she’d be bugging me to print off every recipe from their 24 Days of Cookies page, so she could add them to her cookbook repertoire, and have even more reasons to use her box mixes.
+I know that if she were here today, she’d be bugging me to print off every tasty-sounding recipe online to add to her cookbook repertoire, and have even more reasons to use her box mixes.

-I love the idea of mixing and mashing up desserts (no surprises there), and when I could decide between brownies or cupcakes to take to the event these ended up at, the only solution was to combine them!
+I love the idea of mixing and mashing up desserts (no surprises there).
+When I can’t decide between brownies or cupcakes to take to holiday events, the only solution was to combine them!

 Mint Brownie Cupcakes

-- 1 box Betty Crocker brownie mix, plus box ingredients
+- 1 box brownie mix plus box ingredients

 - 1 teaspoon vanilla extract

-- 1 box Betty Crocker white cake mix, plus box ingredients
+- 1 box white cake mix plus box ingredients

 - 8-10 drops green food coloring

 - 1 teaspoon vanilla bean paste or extract